How to Trademark a Business Name: The Complete 5-Step Guide

 - Craft precise descriptions: Examiners reject vague or overly broad listings.
 Instead of "software," specify "mobile fitness tracking software."

-Accurate class selection ensures you aren’t under-protected (leaving gaps) or over-paying for unnecessary coverage.
+Accurate class selection ensures you aren't under-protected (leaving gaps) or over-paying for unnecessary coverage.
+If you're new to trademark classes, our detailed explanation on what is class in trademark explains the system thoroughly.

 3. Prepare & File Your Application